mesosphere/dcos-docs-site/pages/1.11/installing/ent/custom/system-requirements/index.md

 ### Docker

 Docker must be installed on all bootstrap and cluster nodes.
-The supported versions of Docker are:
+The supported versions of Docker are listed on https://docs.mesosphere.com/version-policy/

-- 1.12.x
-- 1.11.x

 **Recommendations**